 Toxins Are Stored in Fat Cells

-When the body stores toxins in fat cells, it is acting as self-protecting mechanism to keep them from circulating through the blood stream and away from the brain.
+When the body stores toxins in fat cells, it is acting as a self-protecting mechanism to keep them from circulating through the bloodstream and away from the brain.
 If you are experiencing toxic overload and are trying to lose weight, it can be almost impossible to shed excess fat as the body stays in “protective” mode.

 Why is Body Detoxification Necessary?